Arunima2007/Tic-Tac-Toe-Game/README.md

 # Tic-Tac-Toe-Game

-This is a Tic-Tac-Toe game that I created to learn how to manipulate HTML manipulation using JavaScript
+This is a Tic-Tac-Toe game that I created to learn how to manipulate HTML elements using JavaScript

 The project uses:
 - **HTML** for structure